-Exchange Type Description Default A direct exchange with no name that is pre-declared by the broker.
-Selecting this exchange type disables the Exchange section (Exchange and Routing Key properties).
-Exchange Type Exchange Durable Auto Delete Routing Key Explicit Queue topic Fanout Broadcasts all of the messages it re the routing key is ignored (the Rout eceives to all of the queues it knows and ting Key field is disabled).
-Direct 0 1 ed on a message routing key.
-It is ideal for though it can be used for multicast routing Topic A message sent with a particular roqueues that are bound with a match outing key will be delivered to all of the hing binding key.
-Headers Exchanges routed based on argum values. nents containing headers and optional
+Exchange Type Description Default A direct exchange with no name that Selecting this exchange type disable Routing Key properties). at is pre-declared by the broker. es the Exchange section (Exchange and Exchange Type Exchange Durable Auto Delete Routing Key Explicit Queue topic Fanout Broadcasts all the messages it rece routing key is ignored (the Routing I eives to all of the queues it knows, and the Key field is disabled).
+Direct d on a message routing key.
+It is ideal for though it can be used for multicast routing Topic A message sent with a particular routhat are bound with a matching bind uting key will be delivered to all the queues ling key.
+Headers Exchanges routed based on argume values. ents containing headers and optional